-When UV levels are 3 and above for much of the day (generally from September to April in the southern parts of Australia and all year in the north) most people need just a few minutes of mid-morning or mid-afternoon sun exposure, (to the face, arms and hands or equivalent area of skin) for vitamin D. Be extra cautious in the middle of the day when UV levels are most intense.
+When UV levels are 3 or higher for much of the day (generally from September to April in the southern parts of Australia and all year in the north) most people need just a few minutes of mid-morning or mid-afternoon sun exposure, for vitamin D. Be extra cautious in the middle of the day when UV levels are most intense.

-People with naturally very dark black or brown skin may need three to six times this exposure time.
-Sunscreen use (SPF 30 or higher) during the sun protection times should not put people at risk of vitamin D deficiency.
+People with naturally very dark skin may need more sun exposure.
+Sunscreen use (SPF30 or higher) during the sun protection times should not put people at risk of vitamin D deficiency.

-When UV levels are usually below 3 (generally during the winter months in the southern parts of Australia), most people need about two to three hours of midday sun exposure (spread over each week) to the face, arms, hands or equivalent area of skin).
-Seeking out the midday winter sun is the best way to achieve this.
+When UV levels are usually below 3 (generally during the winter months in the southern parts of Australia), most people need at least 20 minutes of midday sun each day for vitamin D. Seeking out the midday winter sun is the best way to achieve this.

-People with naturally very dark skin may need three to six times this exposure and supplements may be required.
-Sun protection is not required unless you are near highly reflective surfaces such as snow, if you’re outside for extended periods, or when the UV level reaches 3 and above.
+People with naturally very dark skin may need more sun exposure and supplements may be required.
+Sun protection is not required unless near highly reflective surfaces such as snow, outside for extended periods, or when the UV level reaches 3 or higher.

 SunSmart daily UV alert

 UV radiation levels vary depending on the location, time of year, time of day, cloud coverage and the environment.
-Sun protection is recommended whenever UV levels reach 3 and above.
+Sun protection is recommended whenever UV levels reach 3 or higher.